Cerlancism/faster-whisper-webui/docs/options.md

 larger than zero ensures that Whisper is more likely to correctly transcribe a sentence in the beginning of a speech section.
 However, this also increases the probability of Whisper assigning the wrong timestamp to each transcribed line.
 The default value is 1 second.

+## VAD - Prompt Window (s)
+The text of a detected line will be included as a prompt to the next speech section, if the speech section starts at most this number of seconds after the line has finished.
+For instance, if a line ends at 10:00, and the next speech section starts at 10:04, the line's text will be included if the prompt window is 4 seconds or more (10:04 - 10:00 = 4 seconds).

+Note that detected lines in gaps between speech sections will not be included in the prompt (if silero-vad or silero-vad-expand-into-gaps) is used.